 The Balkans include a lot of different countries that are not connected in a federation or a union.
 This means that when traveling around the Balkans you will have to use a different currency every time you cross a border.
 It can get quite overwhelming when you have to handle four, five, or even more different currencies within a timespan of a few weeks, but we have a few basic information and tips to help you along.

-Slovenia and Montenegro are the only countries in the Balkans that use the Euro.
+Slovenia, Montenegro, and since 2023 also Croatia are the countries in the Balkans that use the Euro.